AmitKumar-30120/M2_EmbSys/Readme.md

     for the simulation purpose.

+## Applications :-

+*   It Used to measure the obstacle distance precisely.

+*   This system can be used in automobile parking sensors and anti-collision systems.

+*   It can be used in remote control robot projects for surveillance.

+*   It can be used in Obstacle avoidance robot to monitor where human interaction is not possible.

 ## Future Scope

 *   Future scope of this project could be __Obstacle avoidance robot__ this obstacle